 “As an insurance company, we see first-hand the tragic consequences of house fires, and we know what a difference fire sprinklers can make,” said Kathy Bardswick, President and CEO of The Co-operators.
 “If sprinkler systems were installed in every newly built home, Canadians and their property would be much better protected.”

 The Co-operators, which provides an insurance discount for homes equipped with sprinklers, supports making the installation of fire sprinklers mandatory in all new residential homes built in Canada.
 The cost of installing fire sprinklers in a new home is one to one and a half per cent of the total cost of the house.

 The video shows a side-by-side burn of two identical rooms – one with sprinklers and the other without.
 Viewers can see how quickly a modern content fire grows out of control, and how quickly sprinklers can extinguish fires and limit damage.
 Smoke alarms sound 13 seconds after the fires are ignited.
 The fire in the sprinkler-protected room is suppressed in 45 seconds, while the room without a sprinkler continues to spew toxic smoke and ultimately reaches flashover a minute and a half into the demonstration.

-Tagsalcohol ashtrays burn permit business owners candles carbon monoxide alarm children chimney christmas lights christmas tree college contest cooking deputy chief deputy fire chief drinking electrical fire fire safety fire safety education Flood halloween safety holiday safety home escape plan JTAG lighters long point regional conservation authority matches Norfolk County ontario fire code Renton retrofit smoke alarm smoking space heaters structure structure fire student training training officer university watershed
+Tagsburn permit business owners candles carbon monoxide alarm children chimney christmas lights christmas tree college community contest cooking deputy chief deputy fire chief electrical employment fire fire code firefighters fire safety fire safety education Flood halloween safety holiday safety home escape plan job lighters long point regional conservation authority matches Norfolk County ontario fire code Ontario Fire Marshal Renton retirement homes retrofit smoke alarm smoking space heaters sprinkler structure structure fire student training officer university watershed